 This time, it’s a creamy pasta that makes for the perfect warm-weather comfort food.

-This creamy corn fettuccine is simple enough for a weeknight meal, but special enough for a dinner party, too.
+This creamy corn fettuccine is easy enough for a weeknight meal, but special enough for a dinner party, too.

 My main tip…use really good parmesan.
 It can kind of make or break the dish when there aren’t too many other ingredients.
 Really in general, using high quality ingredients (especially for minimal pasta dishes) is the key to making an amazing tasting dish.